 What we don’t: Not as warm or packable as performance options like the Neutrino Pro above.

-Parkas have great casual appeal and their warmth is unmatched, but we love the versatility and mobility of a standard-length winter jacket.
+Parkas have great casual appeal, and their warmth is unmatched, but we love the versatility and mobility of a standard-length winter jacket.
 More than most, the REI Stormhenge hits a great balance between everyday and performance use, coupling clean lines and classy colorways with a laundry list of technical features.
 In terms of warmth and weather protection, you get body-mapped 850-fill goose down, recycled synthetic insulation in areas prone to moisture and sweat, and a 2-layer waterproof shell.
-The Stormhenge also features a fully adjustable hood with draft collar, Velcro cuffs, and pit zips to further seal out (or let in) the elements.
-The result is an insulating jacket that does a decent job keeping out weather, ideal for everything from drippy ice climbing and backcountry skiing to—our personal favorite—35-degrees-and-rainy.
+The Stormhenge also features a fully adjustable hood with a draft collar, Velcro cuffs, and pit zips to further seal out (or let in) the elements.
+The result is an insulating jacket that does a decent job keeping out weather, ideal for everything from drippy ice climbing and backcountry skiing to (our personal favorite) 35 degrees and rainy.

-The Stormhenge got a nice update last year, including a longer cut (by over 2 inches), more sustainably produced fabrics, two additional internal pockets (including a drop pocket for stashing gloves and skins), and the aforementioned synthetic insulation.
+The Stormhenge received a sizable revamp a couple winters back, including a longer cut (by over 2 in.), more sustainably produced fabrics, two additional internal pockets (including a drop-in pocket for stashing gloves and climbing skins), and the aforementioned synthetic insulation.
 REI still doesn’t provide a fill-weight spec, but we’ve found the jacket to be warm into the low 20s Fahrenheit with only a light baselayer underneath.
-Of course, it’s important to have reasonable expectations when shopping from REI’s in-house collection, but the Stormhenge is impressively high-quality and well-designed for the price.
+Of course, it’s important to have reasonable expectations when shopping from REI’s in-house collection, but the Stormhenge is impressively high-quality and well designed for the price.
 If you’re on the lookout for a jacket that can deliver equal parts weather protection and warmth, it’s well worth a look.
-Finally, REI also offers the Stormhenge in a parka-length version ($299) with a 36-inch center back length.
+Finally, REI also offers the Stormhenge in a parka-length version ($299) with a 36.5-inch center back length...
+Read in-depth Stormhenge Jacket review (prior men's version)

 8. Rab Deep Cover Parka ($315)